GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+#### 🐛 Fixed
+* Timeout issue when rendering a page/post with GravityView Gutenberg blocks when Yoast SEO is active.

+Fixed: Timeout issue when
 = 2.25 on June 5, 2024 =

 This update improves how entries are automatically marked as "Read" and adds a new View setting to control this functionality.